Mortgage

 There’s a maximum sales price, which varies by locality

-Funding may run out
+Funding is limited, may run out

 Requirements